w3c/rdf-canon/reports/README.md

 * `Rakefile` – Builds `manifest.ttl` from the test suite. (could also add tasks to build `earl.jsonld`, `earl.ttl`, and `index.html`)

+Running the rake task and earl-report requires the installation of Ruby, and the following gems:

+* 'rdf-turtle'
+* 'json-ld'
+* 'haml'
+* 'kramdown'

 ## Generated files:

 * `earl.jsonld` – JSON-LD representation of the consolidated EARL submissions build by earl-report as described above.
 * `earl.ttl` – Turtle version of consolidated report, build from `earl.jsonld` by earl-report, as described above.
 * `index.html` – The processed implementation report, built by earl-report using `earl.jsonld`, as described above.
+* `manifest.nt` – Local cache of the test-suite manifest files, updated via `rake manifest.nt`.

 ## Submission files:

 Any files (other than `earl.ttl`) ending in `.ttl` are taken as individual EARL reports of test-suite conformance.
 For example `ruby-earl.ttl` is the report for [Ruby RDF::Normalize](https://github.com/ruby-rdf/rdf-normalize).

+As described above, each submission should have DOAP, FOAF, and individual Assertion elements.